sovrynn/ecdo/README.md

 In order to contribute, you'll need to be able to use git.

 The high-level steps are:
-- clone the latest version of the repository to your local machine
-- make a new git branch
+- fork the repo
-- make your changes
+- make your changes in your fork
-- create a pull request
+- create a pull request to the original repo

 All pull requests will be reviewed to ensure they follow the contribution guidelines.